Prepared jointly by the U.S. Dept. of Commerce, NOAA,

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 05/2100Z to
+Analysis of Solar Active Regions and Activity from 31/2100Z to

 IB.
-Solar Activity Forecast: Solar activity is expected to be low with
+Solar Activity Forecast: Solar activity is expected to be moderate

-field has been at quiet to unsettled levels for the past 24 hours.
-Solar
+field has been at quiet levels for the past 24 hours.
+Solar wind speed

-06/1748Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached
+01/1357Z.
+Protons greater than 10 MeV at geosynchronous orbit reached a

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected

-to be at quiet levels on day one (07 Mar), quiet to active levels on day
+to be at quiet to active levels on day one (02 Apr), quiet levels on day

 IV.
 Penticton 10.7 cm Flux